ATI_NUR 275 Competencies for Contemporary Nursing Practice

 Free ATI_NUR 275 Competencies for Contemporary Nursing Practice Questions

-1. A nurse is teaching an older adult client who has diabetes mellitus about preventing the long-term complications of retinopathy and nephropathy.
-Which of the following instructions should the nurse include?
+1. A charge nurse is providing an in-service to a group of nurses about benefits of an interprofessional team.
+Which of the following information should the nurse include?

 Explanation